ericcornelissen/svgo-action/CONTRIBUTING.md

 If you decide to make a contribution, please do use the following workflow:

 - Fork the repository.
-- Create a new branch from the latest `main`.
+- Create a new branch from the latest `main-v2`.
 - Make your changes on the new branch.
 - Commit to the new branch and push the commit(s).
-- Open a Pull Request against `main`.
+- Open a Pull Request against `main-v2`.

 ## Project Setup